Optimizing a website for local search results is a top priority for any business.

 It’s vital that the information on those pages, such as the business name, address, and phone number (NAP), are correct.

 You can correct each listing manually, but that could take some time.
-Fortunately, there are some citation tools that can get the job done.
+Fortunately, there are some citation tools available to get the job done.

 One of the most important directories for business listings is Google My Business (GMB).
+ReviewTrackers Online Reviews Survey data shows 57 percent of online reviews are found through the search engine alone, and they only appear if a listing exists.
 If done correctly, a fully optimized Google My Business page can bring a surge of exposure.
 There’s even a chance that a business can end up as one of the top three listings, a.k.a. the “local pack.”

 - Hours of operation